chriskormaris/vae-master-thesis/README.md

 [https://www.dropbox.com/sh/ucvad0dkcbxuyho/AAAjjrRPYiGLLPc_VKru4-Uva?dl=0](https://www.dropbox.com/sh/ucvad0dkcbxuyho/AAAjjrRPYiGLLPc_VKru4-Uva?dl=0)

+## Extract datasets

+Go one level up from the project directory and create the directory `DATASETS`.
+Then, download all the datasets from the URL in the file `datasets_urls.md`, extract them and move them to the `DATASETS` folder.

 ## How to run the VAEs GUI

 A graphical user interface (GUI) has been implemented for the project of this thesis, using Python 3 and the Tkinter library.

+Go to the project directory.

 First, install all requirements:
 ```shell